foundling/programming-with-python/chapters/first_program.md

 ## Errors Tell You Where to Look and What to Look for

-So the name of the error is ... well ...  **'NameError'**.
-So I guess we should look into what that is.
+The name of the error is ... well ...  **'NameError'**.
+We should look into what that is.
 I went ahead and Googled 'Python3 NameError' and have extracted the relevant bit for us:

 > Raised when a local or global name is not found.

 Okay, so *something* that Python calls a 'name' was not found.
 What was not found?
-We should look at the line the error is telling us about, line 2.
+Let's look at the line the error is telling us about, line 2.

 Okay, here it is: